Gay Salzburg Travel Guide

 Gay-friendly Activities & things to do in Salzburg

 If you are thinking of a trip to Salzburg, you simply cannot avoid the music all around the city.
 Mozart, Sound of Music, cathedral concerts, and street performers – Salzburg is full of music and that is what makes the city’s atmosphere so special.
 In addition to the Hohensalzburg Fortress, which towers above everything, the city on the Salzach also has other architectural masterpieces to offer.
-Above all, the old town of Salzburg, which has received the title of World Heritage Site by UNESCO since 1996, as a city with ‘special value for humanity’.
+Above all, the old town of Salzburg, which has received the title of World Heritage Site by UNESCO since 1996, a city with ‘special value for humanity’.
 We can only confirm that!

 However, the following activities must be on every Salzburg to-do list: a queer city tour, a visit to the Hohensalzburg Fortress, the Salzburg Cathedral with its spectacular catacombs, an extensive stroll through the alleys of Salzburg’s old town, of course, with a Mozartkugel tasting, a classical concert, at least two museums and two Walking Tours and a bike tour to Hellbrunn Palace.
 If you still have time left or, like us, are in town for the second or third time, you can, for example, hike to the Kapuzinerberg, see the free aircraft exhibition in Hangar 7, or cycle to Untersberg and take the gondola to the top of the mountain.